 As some of you may know I am currently practicing Taekwondo, a Korean martial art.
-I got my first belt, the white belt, in November of last year.
+I got my first belt, the white belt, in November 2012.
 Here is a recent picture of me with my Master.
 He's a 5th degree black belt from Korea, and he trains us very hard physically, but has a great personality and makes sure that we train hard, but also focuses on the importance of a positive spirit and mind.

 Every two months we are tested after training in self-defense, kicking, form and breaking techniques.
 This past week I tested for my 6th belt in the curriculum, the blue belt.
 The next belt is the brown belt, and that is about the half-way point of my training.
 I am half-way to achieving my Black belt in Taekwondo.

 It's an unbelievable feeling to be working on a goal I have wanted for so long.
-I wanted to train and practice a martial arts ever since I was a child.
+I wanted to train and practice a martial art ever since I was a child.
 As an adult I didn't know if it was something I would be able to do.
 For a long time I thought I missed my opportunity.
-I was worried I wouldn't be as flexible, as quick and have the endurance to keep up.
+I was worried I wouldn't be as flexible, as quick, and have the endurance to keep up.

 I know I am where I am supposed to be.
-And I think entering it as an adult has made me appreciate and value it even more.
+I think entering it as an adult has made me appreciate and value it even more.
 I have been given opportunities to help instruct children and while some are very talented and are committed, some are practicing because their parents have encouraged them and while some return, others do not.
 It's easy for young children to stop enjoying something they previously enjoyed, they have school, homework, friends, other activities and events comes up.

 As an adult, I decided what I wanted to commit to.
 I made the commitment to the art and to myself.
 A commitment I might have not valued as a child.